intel-lab-lkp/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 kernel (say 6.1) on an older mainline release -- especially if it is much older (say 5.15).
 That's one of the reasons why the previous step in the guide told you to boot the kernel where everything works.
-If you manually add a .config file you thus want to ensure it's from the working kernel and not from a one that shows the regression.
+If you manually add a .config file you thus want to ensure it's from the working kernel and not from one that shows the regression.

 In case you want to build kernels for another machine, locate its kernel build